ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d1 - - - day planning.md

   <!--

   @Luis:
-  - simplify this a lot (some students may find this overwhelming -especially the network panel)
+  - simplify this a lot (some students may find this overwhelming, especially the network panel)
   - alternative: show the dev tools while we do a codealong (code much more simple)

   -->